Table of Contents

 If you want to bring a pup home, dogs with mixed ancestry can be a perfect addition to your family.

-There is no doubt that the crossbreeding of purebreds gave us these darling designer breeds with unique personalities, temperaments, and definitely different backgrounds.
+Undoubtedly, the crossbreeding of purebreds gave us these darling designer breeds with unique personalities, temperaments, and different backgrounds.

 Before you consider bringing a designer dog home, be sure to check different breeders and shelters until you find one that meets your needs.